The Evolution of the WristwatchCopyright © Notice

-The Garstin company was making these leather wristlets before 1893.
-I have recently found evidence that they wer making them as early as 1888 or even before.
+The Garstin company was certainly making these leather wrist watch straps or wristlets before 1893.
+I have recently found evidence that they were making them as early as 1888, or even before.
 I am currently tracking down a contemporary reference to support this and will update here when I have it.

 The company of A. Garstin and Co. was established in 1871.
 Its address in 1922 is given as 159 Adgersgate Street, London, EC1 for Offices and Showrooms with a factory called Leatherville at Hendon.
 They were a manufacturer, wholesaler and retailer of leather goods.
 During the Great War they made, inter alia, binocular cases for the British Army - one was sold on a popular auction site carrying the legend "Case No.2 Prismatic A. Garstin & Co.
 Ltd. 1916".